 In addition to reducing the time to get a transplant, the quality of the match will impact your transplant outcome.
 This is especially important for:

 Why is it relevant?
 Because these types of incompatible pairs can generally be matched quickly with donors that are highly compatible on dimensions such as age, HLA and size.
 The Registry allows patients to set preferences that will guide the matching process so that you get the best match possible.
 Member centers can utilize powerful software such as the "toolbox" and "donor pre-select" to help patients get the best match.

 Registry Member Centers can help you get the best match possible through an Exchange by utilizing the Toolbox and Swap Expert software hosted by the Registry.
-Below are charts that show the impact of donor age, antigen matching and donor/recipient weight ratio on transplant outcomes.
+Below are charts that show the impact of donor age and antigen matching on transplant outcomes.

 A compatible pairs is a donor and recipient that are biologically compatible.
 In many cases they may be poorly compatible and want to find a better match through a paired exchange so that the transplanted kidney lasts longer and functions better.
 Additionally, many compatible pairs participate in paired exchange to help as many other patients as possible get transplanted.
 The best compatible pair candidates for inclusion in a paired exchange are unsensitized or lightly sensitized patients with "O" blood type donors.
 Below is a chart that shows the enormous impact compatible pairs have when they are included in Registry match runs.

 The CHIP program helps patients without donors who are either children or are disadvantaged because they are sensitized.
 Member centers that evaluate Good Samaritan donors and start have the ability to end chains at their centers and get patients transplanted who do not have a living donor.
 Below is the CHIP program description.